Linda Samek, provost

-Samek will serve as acting provost for the 2013-14 academic year.
+After serving as provost on an interim basis to begin the 2013 academic year, Linda Samek was officially named the university's provost in December of 2013.
 She has served as dean of George Fox's School of Education (2008-2013) and previously was provost at Corban University.
 Before that, Samek worked as deputy director and coordinator of teacher education for Oregon's Teacher Standards and Practices Commission and as co-director of the Oregon University System's Quality Assurance in Teaching Program.

 The Office of Academic Affairs oversees: